jamesschepis/E-Commerce_Sales_Data_Analysis/README.md

 1. **Data Quality**: The analysis assumes that the data is accurate and complete.
 Inconsistencies in data entry (e.g., city names) were corrected during preprocessing.
 2. **Timeframe Limitations**: The dataset spans only three months, which may not represent long-term trends.
 3. **External Factors**: No adjustments were made for external influences such as seasonality, promotions, or economic factors.
 4. **Net Revenue Calculations**: Refunds, returns, and cancellations were excluded from net revenue, but handling or restocking fees were not factored in.
+5. Limited Data Availability: The analysis is based on data spanning only three months (April, May, and June).
+This limited timeframe may not capture seasonal trends, long-term patterns, or anomalies that could provide deeper insights.
+6. Restricted Business View: The analysis was conducted with a partial view of the business.
+For instance:
+		○ Customer Metrics: The lack of access to customer IDs prevents any detailed analysis of customer behaviour, such as repeat purchase rates, customer segmentation, or churn rates.
+		○ Marketing Campaign Insights: There is minimal to no visibility into marketing campaigns or initiatives, which limits the ability to assess the impact of promotional efforts on sales performance.

+These limitations may impact the comprehensiveness of the findings and the precision of the recommendations provided.
+Further data and access to broader business metrics would enable a more robust and actionable analysis.